 - where such disclosure is necessary in relation to a potential sale or merger of our business.

 You may advise us at any time that you no longer wish to receive communications and information from us.
-We will then remove your details.
+We will then remove your details to the extent that we are able to (for example we may need to retain a record of those people who have advised us that they no longer want to receive communications from us and entries in statutory registers so long as still accurate).

-If you have any questions, comments or requests in relation to the information that we hold about you, please email Leonard O'Brien, a director of Gulf Investment Fund Plc at: firstname.lastname@example.org
+If you have any questions, comments, requests or complaints in relation to the information that we hold about you, please email David Humbles, a director of Gulf Investment Fund Plc at: email@example.com

 Gulf Investment Fund Plc